-- 5.1 The overall standard of the applications was high.
-It was therefore a challenging task for the Selection Panel to reduce the 29 applications to a shortlist of just 13 and then selecting just eight candidates. - 5.2 Both the shortlisting and the interview process were thorough and robust, and were designed to ensure that all the candidates were given equal opportunity.
-This was enhanced by the fact that two members of the Selection Panel were from outside the area; the Chair of the Selection Panel and the representative from the British Marine Federation. - 5.3 Overall the process has been considered to be extremely successful, and one which will provide the Authority with a strong, committed, knowledgeable and challenging Navigation Committee over the next four years.
+- 5.1 The overall standard of the applications was very high.
+It was therefore a challenging task for the Selection Panel to reduce the 29 applications to a shortlist of just 13 and select just eight candidates. - 5.2 Both the shortlisting and the interview process were thorough and robust, and were designed to ensure that all the candidates were given equal opportunity.
+This was enhanced by the fact that two members of the Selection Panel were from outside the area (the Chair of the Selection Panel and the BMF representative) and that three of the members could demonstrate an impartiality external to the Broads Authority.
+Though some comments have been received, proposed responses have been provided to address these.
+Taking these into account, the process has been considered to be extremely successful, and one which should provide the Authority with a strong, committed, knowledgeable and challenging Navigation Committee over the next four years.
+The views of the Navigation Committee on the recommended appointments are sought.